Azure/azure-kusto-labs/kafka-integration/confluent-cloud/3-adx.md

 <br>

-## 3. Capture the information you need for the lab
+## 3. Jot down the information you need for the lab

 | # | Key | Value |
 | :--- | :--- | :--- |